WebOrigami/docs/content/pattern/interface.md

 ## The standard `Map` class

-We want to represent a collection of keys associated with values.
-JavaScript provides a standard [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) class with the interface we want.
+We want to represent a collection of keys associated with values, and JavaScript provides a standard [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) class for that exact purpose.

-The `Map` class comes with built-in storage for keys and values.
-However, we are going to completely ignore that built-in storage mechanism!
+`Map` comes with built-in storage — but we are going to completely ignore that!
 We will co-opt `Map` into working as a general-purpose interface for accessing information stored elsewhere.
 Specifically, we can subclass `Map` to create a custom class that looks and works just like `Map` but is backed by other data.

-We will use `Map` as an _interface_: a defined set of consistently-named methods and properties that meet specific expectations.
-This means that code written to work with `Map` will automatically work with our custom subclasses without any modification.
+That is, we will use `Map` as an _interface_: a defined set of consistently-named methods and properties that meet specific expectations.
+Any code written to work with `Map` will automatically work with our custom subclasses without modification.

 The standard `Map` class includes two core methods of special interest:

 - A `keys` method which produces the keys of the map.
 In the map above, the keys are `post1.md`, `post2.md`, and `post3.md`.
 The keys will often be strings, but don't have to be strings.